Frequently Asked Questions From Parents

 Can someone else pick up my daughter's transcript?

 Third parties must have a notarized letter, release of information or power of attorney from the student, stating that they are authorized to obtain the transcript or academic record.
 The individual named in the documents must show valid identification when they pick up the transcript.
 In addition, a check made payable to the University of Florida is required at time of pick up; credit card payment cannot be accepted.

 My son needs a transcript, but he has a hold on his record.
 Can he still get a transcript today?

 No. Transcripts are not available to students with holds on their records.
-Although we make every attempt to inform students that we cannot issue transcripts if they have a hold, it is the student's responsibility to check ISIS and to clear any holds before they order transcripts.
+Although we make every attempt to inform students that we cannot issue transcripts if they have a hold, it is the student's responsibility to check ONE.UF and to clear any holds before they order transcripts.
 If the hold is cleared within 60 days of the order, the transcript will be processed automatically.
 If the hold is not cleared, any payment received will be forfeited and a new request with payment will be required.

 Will I recieve a tuition bill?

 For information on deadlines and calculating tuition, please visit University Bursar.
 Individual student information can be accessed from the Financial Services link on ONE.UF.